 The experiences of anxiety, depression and connection represent the three neurological states according to Porges’ polyvagal theory.
 You may have heard the term polyvagal theory.
 It is starting to become more commonly used in yoga, psychotherapy and also by people posting on Instagram.

 There are three things to know about the states our nervous systems occupy.
 The first is that it’s pre-cognitive.
 This means that our nervous systems have already decided how we will respond to an external stimulus before we even become consciously aware of it.
+Fear starts in your body before you even have the thought of fear in your mind.

 The second is that it’s self-reinforcing.
 This means that if you feel safe, you tend to sense more safety in your environment and if you feel threatened, you’re more likely to detect threats in your surroundings.
 Your brain develops habits and routines.
 If you have been stressed or depressed for a while, your brain tends to stay in the state it is used to.